On this page

 Government organisations typically carry out a sequence of year-end tasks to close off, audit and publish their financial results in an annual report.
 This can take several months.

 Attesting occurs between the end of the financial year and the annual reporting submission deadline.

 For most organisations, the Audit Committee of the Board will examine the operation and design of the risk management framework as part of its ordinary work.
 Based on its findings, the Committee then recommends to the full Board how it will attest for that financial year – whether partially or fully.

-Agencies then provide their attestation in a compliance report to their relevant Portfolio Department, who reports onto DTF and finally the Assistant Treasurer.
+Agencies then provide their attestation in a compliance report to their relevant Portfolio Department, which reports into DTF and finally the Assistant Treasurer.

 How do we disclose this publicly?